The University is accredited by the Higher Learning Commission.

 The General Studies Program is housed in the College of Arts and Sciences, and is offered in cooperation with the colleges of the University.
 Students benefit from classes developed and taught by ISU faculty who have a diversity of specialties.

 Special Note: The General Studies Program is offered on the Terre Haute campus.
 The program is also offered via online learning.

 The General Studies Program is designed to meet the needs of students with different backgrounds and career goals.
 Each student works closely with an academic advisor to develop a plan that best meets the student's current and future goals.
 Career options vary depending on the minor and coursework selected.
-However, all graduates of the program possess the critical thinking, leadership, and interpersonal and communication skills valued by employers, including the ability to:
+However, all graduates of the program possess the critical thinking, leadership, interpersonal and communication skills valued by employers, including the ability to:

 In addition, the General Studies Program provides a foundation for graduate study.

 Students have many sources of financial support for their studies, including financial aid, work-study programs, veterans' benefits, and special scholarships for entering freshmen and transfer students.

 The Graduate Catalog and Undergraduate Catalog of Indiana State University are the documents of authority for all students.
 The requirements given in the catalogs supersede information issued by any academic department, program, college, or school.
 The University reserves the right to change the requirements at any time.